voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, AI/machine learning, and cryptography in discussions that aren't about those things.

+> Telling X and doing !X is not a recent invention.

+-

+> Forgive me if I'm wrong but I suspect this comment is GPT3 generated.
+Regardless, it was hilariously absurd.

+-

+> I'm sure this is good, like, really really good, but I'm struck by the feeling that it wants to baby talk me the same way Godel, Escher, Bach did.

+> I mean, it reads like a Homestuck pesterlog.

+> > Perhaps it's written by GPT-3..

+-

+> If I see someone is typing in a Slack channel, or typing to me privately, it takes all my focus away until it is complete.

+> > that means a person can DOS you by typing and erasing text but never sending you a message?

+-

+> Identifying this usage would require the compiler to be aware of the version control system, and still wouldn't correctly identify that the version sent from $COWORKER via email for some weird reason isn't a gradual change.

+-

+> Is this a GPT-3 generated post?
+It reads like an answer to a completely different different question that just happens to hit the same keywords (e.g. "pay", "smart", "comfort", "social class"...)

+-

+> I couldn't download .exe files at some $CORPORATION.
+They had to be whitelisted or something, and the download just wouldn't work otherwise.

+-

+> I'm quite sure similar services can also be used by the average person.
+You simply google for these magical words '産廃業者 $CITY'.

+-

+> \> It might sound silly but I'm always amazed at the fresh perspectives I'm able to obtain when I ask "someone smarter" for advice in my imagination.

+> > That sounds eerily like asking GPT3 to pretend to be someone else.

+-

+> But we're all living in the same system, and to put it in HN terms, we need to wipe and reinstall the OS.

+-

+> The only switch type where actuation == tactile feedback that I know of is buckling-spring, as in the IBM model M.

+-

+> I've always said it's not the Tree of Life, but rather the DAG of Life.

+-

+> I still don't understand why this is a website thing and not an user-agent^W^W webbrowser thing.

+-

 > My $DAYJOB task this week is beginning the process of splitting up a 14554 line C++ file.

 -